goldcoin/goldcoin/README.md

 ----------------

 Goldcoin is an efficient cash payment system that scales on-chain without the need for L2 solutions.
-It enables instant payments to anyone, anywhere in the world and can been sent without a tx fee.
+It enables instant payments to anyone, anywhere in the world and can been sent **without a transaction fee**.

 Goldcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 The network capacity is 1,120 Tx/s with 2-min